Frequently Asked Questions - Attorney

 How do I obtain a certificate of good standing?

-A request for a Certificate of Good Standing must be made in writing and be accompanied by a $18 fee made payable to the Clerk, United States District Court.
+A request for a Certificate of Good Standing must be made in writing and be accompanied with payment of the requisite fee.
+Please refer to the Fee Schedule for a complete list of fees that the District of Arizona charges.
 The request must include the following information:

 - Attorney Name

 The Clerk will verify the attorney's status as a member in good standing with the Bar of this Court and, if appropriate, will prepare a Certificate of Good Standing.
 The Certificate will be mailed to the requester, or can be obtained directly from the Clerk's Office.